 Past Assistant Grand Director of Ceremonies Peter Schofield was warmly welcomed as the principal guest when he attended Carnforth Lodge No 4951 at Kerneforde Hall, Carnforth.
 Peter was well supported by fellow grand officer Jim Wilson and acting Provincial grand officers Reg Wilkinson, Les Newlands, Barrie Bray and Graham Dowling, together with Lancaster and District Group Vice Chairman Scott Devine and group secretary Chris Larder.

-The worshipful master Ian Lonsdale got the proceedings off to an proficient start and on the conclusion of routine business was pleased to welcome Peter in to the lodge room.
+The WM Ian Lonsdale got the proceedings off to an proficient start and on the conclusion of routine business was pleased to welcome Peter in to the lodge room.

 In a notable ceremony, master elect Matthew Kneale was presented for installation by Paul Coward, treasurer of the lodge, before being placed in the chair of King Solomon.